 13. Create a Website or Choose Where You’ll Sell

-You can either choose to sell through your own website or use a third-party platform to sell products.
-Both have their pros and cons, so you’ll need to weigh up what works best for you.
-If you choose to create your website, you’ll be able to pocket more of the profits.
+You can either sell through your website or use a third-party platform to sell products.
+Both have pros and cons, so you’ll need to weigh what works best for you.
+If you choose to create your website, you can pocket more of the profits.
 You can use basic website builders like Wix, Squarespace, and Shopify.

 You can also sell online via third-party platforms through your own shop on Etsy.
-But before you get going find out how to start a small business on Etsy so you can optimize your digital presence on there.
-Amazon also has its version so it is will pay off to know how to sell on Amazon Handmade to bring in profits.
+But before you get going, find out how to start a small business on Etsy so you can optimize your digital presence there.
+Amazon also has its version, so it will pay off to know how to sell on Amazon Handmade to bring in profits.
 Other avenues to grow your own business and sell your products can include wholesale orders with other shops and selling at

 14. Buy the Necessary Equipment